Fun Facts

 I spend time analyzing and interpreting all of the information you provide, including lab values, family history and environmental factors, along with your specific goals.

-Nutrition therapy includes:
+Medical nutrition therapy includes:

 - Nutrition assessment